 Below is our complete guide to every exciting adventure that awaits you here in Baton Rouge, LA!
 Being so close to the action at Dove Creek, you’ll always have something fun to do while you’re in the area.

-TOP 5 THINGS TO DO IN BATON ROUGE
+TOP 5 PLACES TO GO BATON ROUGE

 Take a walk in nature!
 Waddill Wildlife Refuge is a public park and wildlife refuge.
 The 237-acre area has hardwood forests and some swamp habitat.
 Past flooding from the Comite River has imprinted the area with streams and crests.